oracle/accelerated-data-science/ads/feature_store/docs/source/feature_group.rst

 Statistics Results
 ==================
-You can call the ``get_statistics()`` method of the FeatureGroup instance to fetch validation results for a specific ingestion job.
+You can call the ``get_statistics()`` method of the FeatureGroup instance to fetch statistics for a specific ingestion job.

 .. code-block:: python3